WumingCode/WumingPIC2D/proj/shock/README.md

   - `n_x`
      Number of grid in x direction.
   - `n_y`
-     Number of grid in x direction.
+     Number of grid in y direction.
   - `n_x_ini`
      Initial number of grid in x direction.
 The simulation box will expand
      every `intvl_expand` step.